Servicerobotics-Ulm/ComponentRepository/ComponentWebots2DLidar/README.md

 Note that it is possible to reduce the data size by removing distance values with are not within a min or max distance or by reducing the resolution (angle between two rays) or the opening_angle (angle of all rays in the reduced data set).

 How a new lidar can be added to Webots:
-* Add a new Robot, set its controller to '&lt;extern&gt;', its coordinate system should be x=front, y=left, z=up of the lidar rays.
+* Add a new Robot, set its controller to '&lt;extern&gt;', its coordinate system should be x=front, y=left, z=up of the lidar ray origin.
-* The robots name must set the same in Webots and here.
+* give same robot name in webots and in component parameters
-* Add the lidar in children of the robot, rotate it to match the coordinate system above.

 example code: